nicholasohjj/url-shortener/PROJECT_GAPS_ANALYSIS.md

 ## 🔴 Critical Missing Components

 ### 1. **Testing Infrastructure**
-- ✅ Unit tests (Vitest)
+- ❌ No unit tests
-- ✅ Integration tests
+- ❌ No integration tests
-- ✅ End-to-end tests (Playwright)
+- ❌ No end-to-end tests
-- ✅ Test coverage reporting
+- ❌ No test coverage reporting
-- ✅ Test utilities/mocks
+- ❌ No test utilities/mocks

 **Impact**: Cannot verify correctness, risky to refactor, no confidence in changes

 **Recommendation**: Add Jest/Vitest, React Testing Library, and API route tests

-**Status**: ✅ **COMPLETED** - Full testing infrastructure implemented with Vitest, React Testing Library, and Playwright.
-Coverage reporting configured with 70% thresholds.

 ---